Shubhammunjal07/Used-Cars/README.md

 # Used-Cars
-Users search cars according to their preference's.
+User can search cars according to their preference's.

 # Requirements
 Numpy